Get free access to

 In case of the bankruptcy proceedings there are two insolvency tests under the Slovak legislation:

 If the company is insolvent and/or heavily indebted, it is deemed bankrupt under Slovak law.
 Bankruptcy proceedings shall be initiated by the company (as the debtor) or may be initiated by its creditor.

 The company (as the debtor) shall file a proposal for the bankruptcy order within 30 days since the company has known or while maintaining due diligence should have known its status, while

 The company (as the debtor) is required to submit a list of assets, list of liabilities, list of related parties and the most recent financial statements (if applicable) with the application.
 When the bankruptcy petition is filed by the company (as the debtor) and the decisive facts are well-documented, the decision of the court is straightforward.

-Bankruptcy proceedings may be initiated by the creditor, while the motion shall (i) describe the nature of the debt and the reasoning under which the creditor believes that the debtor is insolvent and (ii) identify another creditor of the company.
+Bankruptcy proceedings may be initiated by the creditor, while the motion shall (i) describe the nature of the debt, which is 90 days overdue and the reasoning under which the creditor believes that the debtor is insolvent and (ii) identify another creditor of the company with a claim 90 days overdue.

 It shall be noted that the claim of the creditor who is filling the application shall be duly proved in the motion in general by: